10-515-174

 Description

-Provides the student with an indepth knowledge of the structure and function of the respiratory and circulatory systems necessary to function as a competent Respiratory Therapist.
+Provides the student with an in-depth knowledge of the structure and function of the respiratory and circulatory systems.
 Emphasis is placed on promotion of evidence-based practice using established clinical practice guidelines and published research for its relevance to patient care.

 Total Credits